swimit/swim-academy/basics/services/README.md

 1. To store the latest stream element, we again need a `ValueLane`.
 But this time, defining our stream data type requires a custom Java object.

-    Thankfully, any Java class can be used as a lane parameter, _provided that_ `recon` _serializations and deserializes are defined for the class_.
+    Thankfully, any Java class can be used as a lane parameter, _provided that_ `recon` _serializations and deserializations are defined for the class_.
 The simplest way to do this is to [annotate the class fields](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/model/ModelB.java#L9-L20) appropriately.

 2. After defining these annotations, we can set `model.ModelB` to be the `valueClass` of both the [`latest`](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/service/BService.java#L15) and the [`history`](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/service/BService.java#L30) `Lanes`.
 However, there's one more thing we should do.